 - Use natural alternatives such as essential oils to make your home smell beautiful.
 Essential oils can be burned in an oil burner, emitted from an air purifier or you can make homemade room spritzers.
 They are 100% natural and also have many healing qualities.

 - It is not always practical to replenish the air by just opening a window because of outdoor air pollution or certain living conditions.
 Air purifiers with negative ion generators are an excellent alternative solution.
 The negative ion generator binds to and neutralises airborne pollutants for a cleaner environment.
 Click Here to Read More Healthy Home Tips

-- Regular cleaning of the home will also help to reduce dust mites, pollens, pet dander and other allergy-causing contaminate.
+- Regular cleaning of the home will also help reduce dust mites, pollens, pet dander, and other allergy-causing contaminants.